-If you're looking to meet likeminded people and learn something new then look no further than joining a society!
-Our 200+ societies create a real sense of community as students come together to enjoy and celebrate a wealth of shared interests.
+Our many societies create a real sense of community as students come together to enjoy and celebrate a wealth of shared interests.
 From hosting amazing events and insightful info sessions to performing dazzling shows, society activities keep our building and online activity bustling.
+Since lockdown our societies have hosted virtual bake-alongs, beekeeping sessions and dance lessons, proving that not even a global pandemic will stop them!
+They are working hard to bring exciting sessions, events and activities online and in our building ready for you to get involved in all year round.